Frequently Asked Questions

 Our programming includes thousands of live TV channels from North America and around the world.
 These channels are free and do go down from time to time, though we install multiple ways to get any channels you may want, so it is very rare that you can't find what you're looking for.
 This includes all sporting events from pretty much anywhere.

 We also provide access to a paid IPTV service, with the highest channel uptime in the business.
-You can also contact for immediate support if you run into any issues and have them resolved in minutes.
+You can also contact us for immediate support if you run into any issues and have them resolved in minutes.

 Q: What makes Canada Cord Cutters different from all the other sellers I see on Facebook Marketplace and other online marketplaces?